 What about bamboo viscose fabric?

-Without wishing to rain on the sustainable fabric parade, it’s important to mention bamboo viscose fabric.
+Without wishing to rain on the sustainable material parade, it’s important to mention bamboo fabric.

-There’s been some confusion over the sustainability of this relative newcomer to the fabric scene.
+There’s been some confusion over the sustainability of this relative newcomer to the silk-like material scene.

 Bamboo certainly starts out eco-friendly.
 It’s one of the most sustainable plants in the world because it grows so quickly without needing a lot of water or chemical inputs, while also sequestering more carbon from the atmosphere than most plants.

-However, as with conventional viscose, the process of turning the bamboo cellulose into fabric is chemically-intensive with toxic chemicals polluting the environment.
+However, as with conventional viscose, the process of turning the bamboo cellulose into a wearable material is chemically-intensive with toxic chemicals polluting the environment.

-The good news for bamboo lovers is that there is bamboo lyocell fabric out there.
-As with Tencel™, this is made using a closed-loop process and it’s a fabric we can embrace for our ethical wardrobe.
+The good news for bamboo lovers is that there is bamboo lyocell made using a closed-loop process.

-Although it was originally developed as a cheaper alternative to silk, consumers soon caught onto the fact that it didn’t measure up that well against real silk.
+Although it was originally developed as a cheaper artificial silk, consumers soon caught onto the fact that it didn’t measure up that well against natural silk.

-Whilst there are manufacturers still making silk-like garments from viscose it’s now more commonly used as a substitute for cotton.
+Whilst there are manufacturers still making silk-like clothing items from it, it’s now more commonly used as a substitute for cotton.

-This makes it ideal for ethical dresses, shirts, pants, sustainable lingerie, sustainable bedding, eco friendly towels, and tablecloths: anything you usually find made with cotton but intended to have the more drapey qualities of silk.
+This makes it ideal for sustainable lingerie, sustainable bedding, and tablecloths—anything you usually find made with cotton but intended to have elegant draping qualities like silk.

 You can find cotton viscose fabric, linen viscose fabric, and polyester viscose fabric on numerous vintage clothing labels.

-The main viscose fabric benefits are that it is comfortable to wear and drapes in a similar way to silk—as well as being inexpensive.
+The main viscose fabric benefits are that it is comfortable to wear and drapes similarly to silk—as well as being a cheaper alternative.

 The cons, in addition to its monumental environmental impact, include its lack of durability (especially when wet) and tendency to fade easily.

-Let’s check out some more viscose fabric characteristics to understand its appeal.
+That’s debatable, but let’s check out more viscose material characteristics to understand its appeal.

 What does viscose fabric feel like?